-The Africana Studies Department is awarding three prizes this spring.
+The Africana Studies Department awards three prizes in the spring.

-They are funded by the Martin Luther King, Jr. Fund.
-An amount of $200 will be awarded for each.
+They are funded by the Martin Luther King, Jr. Memorial Fund.
+An amount of $200 will be awarded for each prize.
 The prizes are: the Ella Smith Elbert '88, the Fannie Lou Hamer and the Zora Neale Hurston Prizes.
-Please click here for more information.

 Ella Smith Elbert, '88 Prize for Juniors and Seniors